v1psta/atst/README.md

 * `postgres` >= 9.6
   ATST requires a PostgreSQL instance (>= 9.6) for persistence.
 Have PostgresSQL installed and running on the default port of 5432.
+(A good resource for installing and running PostgreSQL for Macs is [Postgres.app](https://postgresapp.com/).
+Follow the instructions, including the optional Step 3, and add `/Applications/Postgres.app/Contents/Versions/latest/bin` to your `PATH` environment variable.)
 You can verify that PostgresSQL is running by executing `psql` and ensuring that a connection is successfully made.

 * `redis`